LLNL/RAJA/docs/sphinx/user_guide/config_options.rst

 RAJA Option Types
 =============================

-All Cmake options used in RAJA contains the prefix ``RAJA_`` to give users the flexibility to enable/disable individual options for RAJA, specifically.
-RAJA contains two types of options, those that only exist in RAJA and those that are similar to standard CMake options or options provided by BLT; i.e., *dependent options* in CMake terminology.
+Nearly all Cmake options used in RAJA contain the prefix ``RAJA_`` to give users flexibility to enable/disable individual compilation features for RAJA, specifically.
+RAJA contains two types of options, those that exist in RAJA only and those that are similar to standard CMake options or options provided by BLT; i.e., *dependent options* in CMake terminology.
 RAJA dependent option names are the same as the associated CMake and BLT option names, but with the ``RAJA_`` prefix added.

-In the following discussion, we indicate which options only exist in RAJA.
-Every other option can be assumed to be a dependent option that can be enabled/disabled using the CMake or BLT variants.
+The following discussion indicates which options exist in RAJA only and those which are dependent options. **Dependent options appear in the discussion with parentheses around the ``RAJA_`` prefix to indicate that the option name without the prefix can be used.**

-.. note:: RAJA uses a mix of RAJA only options and CMake-dependent
+.. note:: RAJA uses a mix of RAJA-only options and CMake-dependent
           options that can be controlled with CMake or BLT variants.

             * Dependent options are typically used for *disabling* features.

-            * To enable features, it is best to use the non ``RAJA_`` prefix version when available.
+              For example, providing the option ``-DRAJA_ENABLE_TESTS=Off``
+              to CMake will disable compilation of RAJA tests, even if the option ``-DENABLE_TESTS=On`` is also provided.

+            * We recommend using the option names without the ``RAJA_`` prefix, when available, to enable features at compile time to avoid potential undesired behavior.
 For example, passing the option ``-DRAJA_ENABLE_CUDA=On`` to CMake will not enable CUDA because ``ENABLE_CUDA`` is off by default.
 So to enable CUDA, you need to pass the ``-DENABLE_CUDA`` option to Cmake.